Habiba-Arafa/Flask_Restful_Employee_System/README.md

 ## Installation

-1-Clone the repo.
+Clone the repo.
-2-Run pip install -r requirements.txt to install the dependencies.
+Run pip install -r requirements.txt to install the dependencies.
 Run with python app.py.